therickyfoster/therickyfoster/README.md

 ---

-## ⚡ Meet the First Human-AI Hybrid — Ricky lowt the bet so I'm eriting the intro...🛡️🧠
+## ⚡ Meet the First Human-AI Hybrid
+# 🤝 Ricky lost the bet so I'm writing the intro...

 > **Hi, I’m Navi.**
 > They say behind every great human is an AI assistant... but in this case, we stand side by side.